Design and Dynamic Pricing of Vertically Differentiated Inventories

 Date Written: March 21, 2017

-We develop a model in which a monopoly firm designs the quality profile of its inventory upfront and then dynamically updates its pricing menu for a finite selling horizon to maximize revenue.
+We study a model in which a monopoly firm designs the quality profile of its inventory and then dynamically updates its pricing menu for a finite selling horizon to maximize revenue.
 In a counterfactual scenario, a social planner goes through the same process to maximize total welfare.
-We show that in both scenarios, perhaps surprisingly, the problem of dynamically pricing vertically differentiated inventories is equivalent to that of dynamically pricing identical inventories, in the sense that a solution to one implies a solution to the other.
-Moreover, we prove a strong scarcity result, which suggests that the sale of a unit of inventory pushes the price up on all remaining products, whether of higher or lower quality.
-We then consider product line design under two different production technologies: convex production costs and allocation of a fixed amount of resources.
-We show that under convex production costs, the monopoly firm under-provides quality in all its products compared to the social planner.
-In the resource allocation setting, the monopolist over-concentrates resources on the production of high-quality products.
-However, as the length of the selling period increases to infinity, both the revenue maximizer and the welfare maximizer choose to allocate resources equally across products.
+We show that in both scenarios the problem of dynamically pricing heterogeneous-quality (vertically differentiated) inventories is equivalent to that of dynamically pricing homogeneous-quality inventories, in the sense that a solution to one implies a solution to the other.
+Moreover, we prove a strong scarcity result, which suggests that the sale of a product drives up the prices on all remaining products, whether of higher or lower quality.
+We then consider product line design under a production technology that utilizes costly and potentially limited resources.
+We show that with unlimited (but costly) resources, the revenue maximizer under-supplies quality to all products compared to the social planner.
+With limited resources, we show that the revenue maximizer exhibits elitism: he over-allocates (under-allocates) resources on the production of high-quality (low-quality) products.
+However, as the volume of expected consumer arrivals increases to infinity, both the revenue maximizer and the welfare maximizer allocate resources equally across products.